Irland

 initiative and lives will be saved. �It may take some adjustments

-initially, as it did in cinemas and on aircraft, but we can make it work in
+initially, as it did in cinemas and on aircraft, but we can make it

 the wider interests of public health.�

-Professor Luke Clancy, chairman of ASH Ireland, said Irish and international
+Professor Luke Clancy, chairman of ASH Ireland, said Irish and

-customers could now enjoy visiting pubs and restaurants without breathing in
+customers could now enjoy visiting pubs and restaurants without

 cancer-causing chemicals.
 He said: �The introduction of the workplace

-smoking legislation is groundbreaking in terms of its contribution to the
+smoking legislation is groundbreaking in terms of its contribution to

 health of the nation. �Workers around the country � 78% of whom do not